tianhaoo/FedBroadcast/README.md

 # FedBroadcast
-The source code of the paper
+The source code of the paper "FedBroadcast: Exploit Broadcast Channel for Fast Convergence in Wireless Federated Learning"